curbengh/urlhaus-filter/README.md

 Filter is updated once a day.

-Click the following link to subscribe to this filter:
+Import the following URL into uBO to subcribe:

-<a href="abp%3Asubscribe%3Flocation%3Dhttps%3A%2F%2Fgitlab.com%2Fcurben%2Furlhaus%2Fraw%2Fmaster%2Furlhaus-filter.txt%26amp%3Btitle%3Dabuse.ch%20URLhaus%20Malicious%20URL%20Blocklist">abuse.ch URLhaus Malicious URL Blocklist</a>

-Or import the following URL:

 https://gitlab.com/curben/urlhaus/raw/master/urlhaus-filter.txt

 ## Description

 Following URL categories are removed from the database dump:

-* Offline URL
+- Offline URL
-* Well-known host or false positives (see [exclude.txt](exclude.txt))
+- Well-known host or false positives (see [exclude.txt](exclude.txt))

 Database dump is saved as URLhaus.csv, processed by script.sh and output as urlhaus-filter.txt.